 Although these numbers suggest a declining role for coal in the U.S., it would be a mistake to write off coal's future and understate the important role it will continue to play in the U.S. and emerging economies.
 In 2018, U.S. coal exports rose for the second consecutive year to 116 million short tons.
-Asian countries drove demand for exports, as India, Japan, and South Korea were the three largest importers of U.S. coal.

-International demand for coal has helped support export prices in recent years, as the average price was \$59 per ton for steam coal and \$138 per ton for metallurgical coal in 2018.
-Metallurgical coal maintains a higher price as it is used in the steel-making process.
-Asian countries account for about 75 percent of the global metallurgical coal trade, and high demand in China and India has helped increase prices for metallurgical coal in Asia.
-In 2018, the U.S. exported 62 million short tons of metallurgical coal (up from 55 million short tons in 2017) and 54 million short tons of steam coal (up from 42 million short tons in 2017).
-U.S. steam coal exports to Asia have increased dramatically in the past two years from 5 million short tons in 2018.
+Asian countries drove demand for exports, as India, Japan, and South Korea were the three largest importers of U.S. coal.61 International demand for coal has helped support export prices in recent years, as the average price was \$59 per ton for steam coal and \$138 per ton for metallurgical coal in 2018.62 Metallurgical coal maintains a higher price as it is used in the steel-making process.
+Asian countries account for about 75 percent of the global metallurgical coal trade, and high demand in China and India has helped increase prices for metallurgical coal in Asia.63 In 2018, the U.S. exported 62 million short tons of metallurgical coal (up from 55 million short tons in 2017) and 54 million short tons of steam coal (up from 42 million short tons in 2017).64 U.S. steam coal exports to Asia have increased dramatically in the past two years from 5 million short tons in 2016 to 20 million short tons in 2018.65

-Coal demand in India and other emerging Asian economies has grown, and the expectation is that their demand for coal will continue to grow for the foreseeable future. $^{66}$ In its 2019
+Coal demand in India and other emerging Asian economies has grown, and the expectation is that their demand for coal will continue to grow for the foreseeable future.66 In its 2019

-Energy Outlook, BP projects India to be the largest growth market for coal, with its share of world coal consumption more than doubling to around a quarter in 2040.
-This is important for understanding the opportunities that exist for the U.S. coal industry abroad.
+Energy Outlook, BP projects India to be the largest growth market for coal, with its share of world coal consumption more than doubling to around a quarter in 2040.67 This is important for understanding the opportunities that exist for the U.S. coal industry abroad.
 Since 2002, the U.S. has been exporting an increasing percentage of its coal production.
-In 2018, the U.S. exported 15 percent of its coal production, up from about 13 percent in 2017.
-This suggests that the U.S. coal industry recognizes the opportunities for coal in emerging economies and is making efforts to enter those markets.
+In 2018, the U.S. exported 15 percent of its coal production, up from about 13 percent in 2017.68 This suggests that the U.S. coal industry recognizes the opportunities for coal in emerging economies and is making efforts to enter those markets.
 The growth of U.S. coal exports is demonstrated in the graph below.

-However, coal exports have been limited by political restrictions on permitting new export terminals in the U.S. The most notable example of this took place in 2017 when a proposed export terminal along the Columbia River was rejected by Washington state's Energy Facility Site Evaluation Council.
+However, coal exports have been limited by political restrictions on permitting new export terminals in the U.S. The most notable example of this took place in 2017 when a proposed export terminal along the Columbia River was eja Source: U.S. Energy Information Administration, Annual Coal Report, and the U.S. Department of Commerce, Census rejected by Washington state's Energy Facility Site Evaluation Council.
 The terminal would have been able to handle up to 44 million tons of coal from western mines.